axondeepseg/axondeepseg/docs/source/documentation.rst

     Notebook that shows how to extract morphometrics from a sample segmented with AxonDeepSeg.
 The user can extract and save morphometrics for each axon (diameter, solidity, ellipticity, centroid, ...), estimate aggregate morphometrics of the sample from the axon/myelin segmentation (g-ratio, AVF, MVF, myelin thickness, axon density, ...), and generate overlays of axon/myelin segmentation masks, colocoded for axon diameter.

 ..
 WARNING ::
    The current models available for segmentation are trained for patches of 256x256 pixels for SEM and 512x512 pixels for TEM and BF.
-This means that your input image(s) should be at least 512x512 pixels in size **after the resampling to the target pixel size of the model you are using to segment**.
+This means that your input image(s) should be at least 256x256 or 512x512 pixels in size **after the resampling to the target pixel size of the model you are using to segment**.

    For instance, the TEM model currently available has a target resolution of 0.01 micrometers per pixel, which means that the minimum size of the input image (in micrometers) is 5.12x5.12.